-The Commission has a part-time Chairman, the Hon Lord Pentland, who is a Senator of the College of Justice.
-There are three full-time Commissioners, Mrs Caroline Drummond, Professor Hector MacQueen and Dr Andrew Steven; a part-time Commissioner, Mr David Johnston QC, and a Chief Executive, Mr Malcolm McMillan.
+The Commission has a part-time Chair, the Rt Hon Lady Paton, who is a Senator of the College of Justice.
+There are usually three full-time Commissioners.
+Current Commissioners are: Ms Kate Dowdalls QC, Mrs Caroline Drummond, and Dr Andrew Steven; and a part-time Commissioner, Mr David Johnston QC.
+The Chief Executive is Malcolm McMillan.

-The core legal staff providing support to Commissioners comprise seven qualified lawyers.
+The core legal staff providing support to Commissioners comprise five qualified lawyers.
 They are members of the Government Legal Service for Scotland.
 There is also a small number of legal assistants at any one time.
 In addition the Commission has access to the services of Scottish Parliamentary Counsel who prepare the draft legislation which is usually annexed to Commission reports.
 The Commission also has five administrative support staff; and a professional librarian service.